This information applies to all active

 pension will start on the first day of the month following withdrawal from service.

 Your retirement benefit is based on

 final average compensation and credited service.
 For regular formula employees, final average compensation is the average of the 96 highest consecutive months of service within the last 120 months of service.
 The retirement benefit is calculated on a maximum salary earned (Social Security wage base).
 This amount increases annually by 3% or one-half of the Consumer Price Index, whichever is less.

 A regular formula member can retire between the ages of 62-67 with 10 years of service with a pension reduced 1/2 of 1% for each month under age 67.

 Calculating the Formula

-The member is covered under Social Security, is 67 years old, has 30 years of credited service, and a final average compensation of $3,600 per month.
+The member is coordinated with Social Security, is 67 years old, has 30 years of credited service, and a final average compensation of $3,600 per month.

 30 years x 1.67% = 50.1% • 50.1% x $3,600 FAC = $1,803.60 per month, or $21,643.20 annually.

-The employee is not covered by Social Security, is 67 years old, has 30 years of credited service, and a final average compensation of $3,800 per month.
+The employee is not coordinated with Social Security, is 67 years old, has 30 years of credited service, and a final average compensation of $3,800 per month.

 30 years x 2.2% = 66% • 66% x $3,800 FAC = $2,508.00 per month, or $30,096.00 annually.